MuhammadBilalAkbar/dart3_class_modifiers/README.md

 Subclasses of sealed classes are, however, not implicitly abstract.

 The compiler is aware of any possible direct subtypes because they can only exist in the same library.
-This allows the compiler to alert you when a switch does not exhaustively handle all possible subtypes in its cases:
+This allows the compiler to alert you when a switch does not exhaustively(including all possibilities) handle all possible subtypes in its cases:

 ```dart
 sealed class Vehicle {}